Extended & Professional Education Applicants

 1. Enroll as a student at Towson University

-If you are not a current Towson student, you must first enroll at the university.
-You may enroll as a non-degree-seeking student by completing the print or online applications below:
+If you are not a current Towson University student, you must first enroll at the university.
+You may enroll as a degree-seeking or non-degree-seeking student by completing an application below:

-2. Submit a Golden ID Tuition Reduction Form
+2. Submit the Golden ID Tuition Reduction Form

 3. Obtain a TU OneCard

 The OneCard is Towson University’s ID card.
 It also allows access to campus facilities and events.
-The OneCard can be acquired at Auxiliary Services, University Union 118.
+The OneCard can be acquired at Auxiliary Services, West Village Commons Room 309.

 4. Purchase a parking permit

 If you plan to park on the Towson University campus, you must purchase a parking permit, which will be available two weeks before the start of each term.
-Parking permits can be purchased online or at Auxiliary Services, University Union 118.
+Core parking permits can be purchased online or at Auxiliary Services, University Union 118 (no discount offered for core parking permits).
+If you prefer a discounted overflow parking permit*, please contact the Parking Office at 410-704-7275.